yahiaelgamal/PovertyAssesmentPitch/african_story.md

 (I read somewhere that expenditures are mainly used for ranking, so it's a ranking preserving value).
 So let's choose the number that will make the world bank's 51% fit our graph.
-I will hack this part very quickly.
-It seems from the graph that the 51% is around 3.5, assuming that the extreme poverty line will be moved by the same factor (2.5/3.5) `1.75`.
+I will hack

 ```r